tvlgiao/bc-supermarket-docs/docs/customization.md

 </div>
 ```

-You can use button below to generate the code with your own banner image:
+Or use the button below to generate the code with your own banner image:

 <!-- Button trigger modal -->
 <button type="button" class="btn btn-primary btn-lg" data-toggle="modal" data-target="#bannersBlockAfterHeaderModal">
   Launch Banner Code Generator
 </button>

+Remember to choose other fields as below:

 - __Show on Page__: `Search Results Page`
 - __Visible__: Checked